 MasterCard last year announced to provide its MDES tokenizing services to Samsung Pay for quick seamless transactions and connections it to banks in US.
 This will enable the users of Samsung flagship phones and other smartphones to associate their credit cards, debit cards and other business accounts with MDES platform and use Samsung Pay service upon its launch to pay for all their purchases made online.

-The extended partnership will now see the same service in Europe as well where Samsung is right now in talks with banks and partners to bring the service in Europe.
+The extended partnership will now see Samsung Pay in Europe as well where Samsung is right now in talks with banks and partners to bring Samsung Pay in Europe.